Terms of service • Privacy policy • Legal notice

 - Before providing personal data, the person should contact an employee.

-- The employee will explain if providing personal data is legally or contractually required and obligatory and the consequences of not providing it.
+- The employee will explain if providing personal data is legally or contractually required and obligatory, and the consequences of not providing it.

 Use of automated decision-making